 So… are tenders worth the trouble?

-When you take into consideration all the work that it takes to prepare and submit a bid – from the recon missions and cyberstalking through to creating the actual document – it seems like a lot of effort to go to for a chance at a win.
-As a business coach, I am especially wary of recommending this approach to the trade business owners I mentor.
-I see a lot of negatives – namely that you end up competing mainly on price and there are few opportunities to stack the deck in your favour through relationship building.
+When you take into consideration all the work to prepare and submit a strong bid – from the recon missions and cyberstalking through to completing the actual document – it can be a lot of effort for a chance at a win.
+And you risk end up competing mainly on price because there are limited opportunities to stack the deck in your favour through relationship building.
+The process of responding to tenders is, by nature, quite impersonal.
+Generally speaking, the best practices for B2B sales are based on human interactions; building rapport and nurturing relationships are far more successful strategies than focusing solely on aspects like functions and price.

 Bottom line: if you’re going to do it, do it right.
-By targeting the right jobs, doing your homework and playing the game by the incumbent’s rules, you stand as much chance of winning as the other players on the board.
-May the odds be ever in your favour.
+By targeting the right jobs, doing your homework and playing the game by the client’s rules, you are stacking the odds in your favour.